funcompbio/assignment-2/README.md

 ## Description

-The goal of this assignment is to **create a shell script, called `ari_incidence.sh`, that extracts a specific subset of data described below from the file `analyzed_samples.csv`**, which contains epidemiological information on acute respiratory infections (ARI) from the infection surveillance system in Catalonia ([SIVIC](https://sivic.salut,gencat.cat).
+The goal of this assignment is to **create a shell script called `ari_incidence.sh` that extracts a specific subset of data described below from the file `analyzed_samples.csv`**, which contains epidemiological information on acute respiratory infections (ARI) from the infection surveillance system in Catalonia ([SIVIC](https://sivic.salut,gencat.cat).